 We established a management system for complying with the applicable rules.
 Our management system includes the development of a Conflict Minerals Committee and an Executive Management Oversight Committee.
-The Conflict Minerals Committee is composed of our Sr. Director, SEC Reporting; and Director of Supply Management.
-Our Executive Management Oversight Committee is composed of our Chief Financial Officer; Chief Legal Officer; Vice President, Operations; and Vice President, Corporate Controller.
+The Conflict Minerals Committee is currently composed solely of our Director of Supply Management; however, we expect to increase this committee in the near future to include additional financial and operational members.
+Our Executive Management Oversight Committee is composed of our Chief Financial Officer; Chief Legal Officer; and Vice President, Operations.
 Our Conflict Minerals Committee, supported by a team of subject matter experts from relevant functions such as purchasing, engineering, finance, and legal, is responsible for implementing our conflict mineral compliance policy and strategy.
 The Executive Management Oversight Committee is briefed about the results of our due diligence efforts periodically.